 One thing to be learned from LinearB is the importance of good data about your process.
-Management guru Peter Drucker said “you can’t manage what you can’t measure.”
+Management guru Peter Drucker said, “you can’t manage what you can’t measure.”
 So while the LinearB data is a good indicator of what is likely happening to your teams, it would be more effective to have your own data.

 At a minimum, you should be measuring and have a baseline for these three things: Cycle Time, Release Size (and Release Frequency), and Investment Profile.
 (See this related article from the Engineering leader at LinearB).
 Don’t have these measures right now?
-Well as they say, the best time to start collecting this data was a year ago and the next best time is now.
+Well, as they say, the best time to start collecting this data was a year ago and the next best time is now.

-While having good data is a great start, the data needs to be shared with teams and with business partners and IT leadership.
-Use it in discussions with Leadership, Product Management and Development Teams.
+While having good data is a great start, the data needs to be shared with teams and with business partners, and IT leadership.
+Use it in discussions with Leadership, Product Management, and Development Teams.
 Where possible it should be tied to business goals.
 If our cycle time is going up, how does that affect our plans for the upcoming product release?

 Do you believe that executives are not interested in the data about your process?
 This related LinerB article describes two key data points that technical leaders should be sharing with the CEO and other business leaders each week.

 While the positive side of remote working was more individual productivity, teamwork and collaboration clearly suffered.
 It seems that for many, the queues and handoffs were increasing.
-Code reviews became less frequent and bigger, and the delays between a developer coding and a second developer reviewing was bigger.
+Code reviews became less frequent and bigger, and the delays between a developer coding and a second developer reviewing were bigger.
 This points to people working in their own silos and not focusing on collaboration.

 The antidote is to raise awareness of this tendency and counter it with more frequent collaboration.
 Recognize that working remotely can increase handoffs and delays if not addressed in a conscious way.
 Some teams use Slack or always on video.
 Leverage paired programming and mob programming to increase the amount of team collaboration and discourage individuals from working in silos.

-Though not specifically called out in the LinearB study, there is often a direct relationship between size of backlog items and cycle time and release size.
+Though not specifically called out in the LinearB study, there is often a direct relationship between the size of backlog items and cycle time and release size.
 To counter longer cycle times, encourage teams to make backlog items smaller.

 More frequent backlog refinement sessions may be needed.
 It may also help to have a definition of ready.